-The following table represents the aggregate fees billed for professional audit services rendered to the independent auditor, Bongiovanni & Associates, P.A. ("Bongiovanni"), for our audit of the annual financial statements for the period ended December 31, 2011.
+The following table represents the aggregate fees billed for professional audit services rendered to the independent auditor, Bongiovanni & Associates, P.A. ("Bongiovanni"), for our audit of the annual financial statements for the years ended December 31, 2013 and 2012.
 Bongiovanni was retained as our auditor in May 2011.
 Audit fees and other fees of auditors are listed as follows:

-(1) Audit Fees.
-These are fees for professional services for the audit of our annual financial statements, and for the review of the financial statements included in our filings on Form 10-QSB, and for services that are normally provided in connection with statutory and regulatory filings or engagements.

-- (2) The amounts shown for Bongiovanni in 201 relate to (i) the audit of our annual financial statements for the period ended December 31, 2011, and (ii) the review of the financial statements included in our filings on Form 10-Q for the second and third quarters of 2011. - (3) Audit-Related Fees.
-These are fees for the assurance and related services reasonably related to the performance of the audit or the review of our financial statements. - (4) Tax Fees.
-These are fees for professional services with respect to tax compliance, tax advice, and tax planning. - (5) All Other Fees.
+- (1)Audit Fees.
+These are fees for professional services for the audit of our annual financial statements, and for the review of the financial statements included in our filings on Form 10-Q, and for services that are normally provided in connection with statutory and regulatory filings or engagements. - (2)The amounts shown for Bongiovanni in 2013 relate to (i) the audit of our annual financial statements for the year ended December 31, 2013, and (ii) the review of the financial statements included in our filings on Form 10-Q for the quarters of 2013. - (3)The amounts shown for Bongiovanni in 2012 relate to (i) the audit of our annual financial statements for the year ended December 31, 2012, and (ii) the review of the financial statements included in our filings on Form 10-Q for the quarters of 2012. - (4) Audit-Related Fees.
+These are fees for the assurance and related services reasonably related to the performance of the audit or the review of our financial statements. - (5)Tax Fees.
+These are fees for professional services with respect to tax compliance, tax advice, and tax planning. - (6) All Other Fees.
 These are fees for permissible work that does not fall within any of the other fee categories, i.e., Audit Fees, Audit-Related Fees, or Tax Fees.